nimadez/voxel-builder/README.md

 [FAQ](https://github.com/nimadez/voxel-builder#faq)

 > - We have successfully upgraded to thin-instances and returned to the stable channel as of version 4.2.8
-> - three-mesh-bvh has been updated to 0.7.0 and the pathtracer issue on Chrome for Android devices has been resolved.
 > - The online version does not have maximum functionality, be sure to [download](https://github.com/nimadez/voxel-builder/releases/tag/installer) the Electron package.

 ## Features